ottonomous/OTS_FrontEnd_Challenge/README.md

 - Clone this repository
 - Change the remote to a private GitHub repository under your username
-- Push code to that remote
+- Push code to that remote, using clear Commits and Pull Requests with clear messages
-- Develop
+- Code!

 ## Submission